alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 ## Architecture

 IIAS consists of
-1) 4 Lambdas in the deployed AWS account.
+1) 4 Lambdas

-   * GatherEC2Info : This lambda is periodically triggerred (once a day) by a CloudWatch Event Rule to gather information of all the existing EC2 instances across all the regions.
-It then excludes the opted-out instances(see FAQ for more info on how to opt-out EC2 instances) and sends the data to UpdateCWAlarms Lambda via an SNS
+   * GatherEC2Info : This lambda is periodically triggerred by a user-configured period (CloudWatch Event Rule).
+The lambda gathers information of all the existing EC2 instances across all the regions.
+It then excludes the opted-out instances(see FAQ for more info on how to opt-out EC2 instances) and sends the data to UpdateCWAlarms Lambda via an SNS message

-   * UpdateCWAlarms : This lambda is triggered via the SNS Topic and contains information about the ec2 instances that need to be under IIAS.
-This lambda creates CloudWatch alarms for ec2 instances that do not have any alarms created by IIAS to track idle state.
+   * UpdateEC2CWAlarms : This lambda is triggered via the SNS Topic and contains information about the ec2 instances that need to be under IIAS.
+This lambda creates CloudWatch alarms for ec2 instances that do not have any alarms created by IIAS to track and act when idle state is detected.

-   * GatherSageMakerInfo : This lambda is periodically triggerred  by the CloudWatch Event Rule to gather information of all the existing Sagemaker instances across AWS regions.
+   * GatherSageMakerInfo : This lambda is periodically triggerred  by the user-configured period (CloudWatch Event Rule) to gather information of all the existing Sagemaker instances across the account.
 It then excludes the opted-out note book instances (see FAQ for more info on how to opt-out  instances)or instances with Lifecycle Configs already applied.
-The rest of the notebook instances are then and sends the data to UpdateCWAlarms Lambda via SNS
+For the remaining instances, IIAS shuts down any running instances and send information about these instances to UpdateSageMakerInstances Lambda via SNS

    * UpdateSageMakerInstances : This lambda is triggered via the SNS Topic and contains information about the sagemaker instances that need to be under IIAS.
-This lambda creates and applies Lifecycle config for sagemaker instances .
+This lambda creates and applies the IIAS Lifecycle config to shut down idle sagemaker instances.

 2) KMS Key

 This encryption key is used to encrypt all resources that interact with data.
-Eg: Lambda,SQS
+Eg: Lambda,SNS

 3) SNS Topic